 Mr. Baltic has served as Chairman of the Nominating and Governance Committee since September 2012.
-On August 1, 2016, Dr. White joined the committee and Mr. Rueckert left the committee.
-Effective September 1, 2016, Ms. Cann resigned her membership on the Committee in connection with her resignation from the Board.
-The other member of the Nominating Committee is Dr. Reynolds.
+The other members of the Nominating Committee are Dr. White and Dr. Reynolds.
 MEI Pharma's Nominating and Governance Committee Charter is posted on its website at www.meipharma.com.
-The Nominating and Governance Committee met five times during the fiscal year ended June 30, 2016.
+The Nominating and Governance Committee met four times during the fiscal year ended June 30, 2018.